KoalasinTraffic/KoalasinTraffic.github.io/spd/index.md

 Official website for [Small People Defense](https://store.steampowered.com/app/2239870/){:target="_blank" rel="noopener noreferrer"}, an indie 3rd-person tower defense game where you queue your own difficulty.
 Challenge yourself in this real-time strategy TD game by rushing incoming waves to get bonus points.
 Or simply enjoy leveling up your *small person* into the largest in the world!

-This website will provide all stats about towers, items, enemies, and bosses.
-Not all information is provided in game to minimize information overload for causal players.
-But if you're looking to optimize your strategies, check out what's available in the navigation bar.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/iubqgNdi7Jg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # Features